 The California Consumer Privacy Act (CCPA) requires data identification beyond the scope of traditional personally identifiable information.
 Now, you must pay attention to IP addresses, geolocation and biometric data, website cookies, and more.

 If you have any customers in the state of California (even if your business is not in the state), you’re affected.
-And the go-live date for compliance is January 1st, 2020.

 Overview of the CCPA